ClusterHQ/powerstrip/README.rst

 For now, Powerstrip does not support TLS, but given that it should only be used for prototyping in local development environments, that's OK.

-It's recommended that plugins run in containers that are linked (with Docker links) to the proxy container.
+It's recommended that hooks run in containers that are linked (with Docker links) to the proxy container.
 Plugins should listen on port 80.

-Then you can just specify the URL using e.g. http://plugin/, assuming "plugin" is the link alias.
+Then you can just specify the URL using e.g. http://hook/, assuming "hook" is the link alias.
 (See example under "Try it out").